-Production, Development & Exploration
+Production & Exploration

 The activities conducted by Mubadala Petroleum throughout our long-standing presence in Thailand reflect our strong capabilities in the areas of exploration, appraisal, development and production of hydrocarbons.

-Our contribution to the Thai economy since commencing operations has been significant, with total expenditures up to the end of 2013 in excess of US$2.0 billion, and taxes and royalty payments of more than US$1.1 billion.
+Our contribution to the Thai economy since commencing operations has been significant, with total expenditures up to the end of 2015 in excess of US$3.1 billion, and taxes and royalty payments of more than US$1.3 billion.

 As a long-term investor in Thailand, we are fully committed not only to the development of the local energy industry, but also to acting responsibly, with the utmost respect to the environment and communities we are operating in.

 We are engaged in various CSR activities focusing on education, the environment and supporting the local communities.

 The first Jasmine platform, WPA, was installed and first oil was produced in June.
 Today, six platforms and one Floating Production, Storage and Offloading (FPSO) unit are in operation.
 Ban Yen produced first oil in 2008.
 The fields have already produced well over 60 million barrels; a substantial increase from the estimate made at the time of purchase in 2004.